Fun Facts & Trivia

 - The Sacramento Zoo began as the William Land Park Zoo in March 1927.
 It consisted of approximately 40 animals housed on four acres of land.

-- The Sacramento Zoological Society was formed in 1956 to encourage educational opportunities and zoo expansion.
+- The Sacramento Zoological Society was formed in 1956 to encourage educational opportunities and fundraise for Zoo expansion.

-- The Sacramento Zoo exhibits over 500 animals, featuring 150 species of carnivores, birds, reptiles, ungulates and primates.
-30 species are endangered.
+- The Sacramento Zoo exhibits over 500 animals, featuring over 130 species of carnivores, birds, reptiles, ungulates and primates.

 - The Sacramento Zoo is open every day except Thanksgiving and Christmas.